 These antics could happen at any time of the day or night and in fact were often in the middle of the night.

-First of all, the cat night crazies is not a behavior you are going to stop and there is no need to worry about it.
+First of all, the midnight crazies is not a strange behavior you are going to stop and there is no need to worry about it.
 We all know kitties work in mysterious ways.

 If your cat is only an indoors kitty, you will need to be the provider of stimulation.